-The FAO Reference Centre for Veterinary Public Health is prepared to contribute considerably to capacity building in laboratory and field through training and professional education.
+Additionally, it is prepared to contribute considerably to capacity building in laboratory and field through training and professional education.

-What is Veterinary Public Health (VPH)
+What is Veterinary Public Health (VPH)?

-"The contributions to the physical, mental and social well-being of humans through an understanding and application of veterinary science” [WHO/FAO/OIE definition 1999].
+VPH is multidisciplinary and contributes to many areas of public health that are not always related to animals and one definition for VPH is: "The contributions to the physical, mental and social well-being of humans through an understanding and application of veterinary science” [WHO/FAO/OIE definition 1999].

-Human health, animal husbandry and animal health are closely connected and VPH is a fundamental part of public health whereby human health and well-being are the main objectives.
-VPH is multidisciplinary and contributes to many areas of public health that are not always related to animals.
-In order to integrate veterinary public health into the goals of public health, it is essential to improve collaboration between human and veterinary medical science, environmental science and other related fields - in accordance with ‘one health’ principles.
+Human health, animal husbandry, animal health as well as animal welfare are closely connected and VPH is a fundamental part of public health whereby human health and well-being are the main objectives.
+In order to integrate veterinary public health into the goals of public health, it is essential to improve collaboration between human and veterinary medical science, environmental science and other related fields - in accordance with ‘One Health’ principles.